 The results of this experiment give students and teachers the opportunity to investigate what happens when quantum objects like protons non-destructively interact.
-We present these investigations in three parts that can either stand alone or work together.
+These investigations are presented in three parts which can each stand alone or can work together as a unified whole.

 In this second part, students find the scattering angles of protons that collide at Point 5 at the Large Hadron Collider (LHC) using event displays.
-They plot a histogram of the scattering angles to uncover evidence of the quantum wave nature of the proton.
+They then plot a histogram of the scattering angles to uncover evidence of the quantum wave nature of the proton.
 You should note that this wave nature is shown using a statistical aggregate of large data sets.
 Students can use this model along with the principles of wave interreference studied in classical physics to estimate an upper limit of the proton diameter.